Katana Development Starter Kit¶

 bun run build:all

-Going forward you can just run bun run build
+Going forward, you can just run bun run build

-to rebuild the app-only,
+to rebuild only the app,

 but the first build:all